flisanp/ms1-ceramic-studio/README.md

 - [Stockists](https://github.com/flisanp/ms1-ceramic-studio/blob/b5fbdf773ad5d891b44a79b12f32a1f630514b58/readme%20assets/wireframes/stockists.png)
 - [Contact](https://github.com/flisanp/ms1-ceramic-studio/blob/b5fbdf773ad5d891b44a79b12f32a1f630514b58/readme%20assets/wireframes/contact.png)

-#### Design result vs. wireframes
-- ##### SHOP
-I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people make orders.
-This didn't feel absolute right with what I wanted to achieve and after have discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
-This solution was very satisfying and I think that the website gained a more clear purpose.

 # Features

 **Header** - A fixed header that exists on every page so it's easy accessible at all time.
 The logo is located to the left and by clicking it the user returns to the home page.
 The navigation menu is located to the right so that the user easy can navigate through the different pages.